Hotels in Casper, Wyoming

 Are there extended-stay hotels in Casper, Wyoming?

-Yes — several extended-stay hotels are available in Casper, Wyoming.
-Candlewood Suites Casper by IHG (4.15 mi) offers a full kitchen and on-site laundry.
-Residence Inn by Marriott Casper (5.36 mi) offers a full kitchen and on-site laundry.
+Yes — Candlewood Suites Casper by IHG (4.15 mi, from $145/night) and Residence Inn by Marriott Casper (5.36 mi, from $226/night) are all extended-stay properties in Casper, Wyoming, with full kitchens and on-site laundry.

 Which hotels in Casper, Wyoming are great for a weekend getaway?

 Several hotels in Casper, Wyoming are ideal for a weekend getaway.
-Hilton Garden Inn Casper (1.56 mi) offers a pool and on-site dining.
-Courtyard by Marriott Casper (4.24 mi) offers a pool and on-site dining.
-Holiday Inn Casper East - Medical Center by IHG (8.45 mi) offers a pool and on-site dining.
+Hilton Garden Inn Casper (1.56 mi, from $169/night), Courtyard by Marriott Casper (4.24 mi, from $173/night), and Holiday Inn Casper East - Medical Center by IHG (8.45 mi, from $127/night) all offer a pool and on-site dining.

 Which hotels in Casper, Wyoming offer free breakfast?